Compile7/compile7.github.io/content/what-is-destructuring-in-typescript/index.md

 ## Array Destructuring in TypeScript

-To destructure the array in typescript we use square brackets `[]` to store the variable name.
+To destructure an array in TypeScript, you use square brackets `[]` to store the variable name.

 ```typescript
 const [var1, var2, ...] = arrayName
 ```

-Another use case of array destructuring would be using variables to assing the values of an array, like the below example
+Another use case of array destructuring would be using variables to assign the values of an array, as follows.

 ```typescript
 const colorArray: string[] = ["red", "yellow", "blue", "green", "white", "black"]